Nelarius/wrenpp/README.md

 A C++ wrapper for the [Wren programming language](http://munificent.github.io/wren/).
 As the language itself and this library are both heavily WIP, expect everything in here to change.

 The goals of this library are
-* Wrap the Wren VM in a nice, easy-to-use class -- DONE
+* to wrap the Wren VM in a nice, easy-to-use class -- DONE
-* Wrap the Wren method call in easy-to-use syntax --DONE
+* to wrap the Wren method call in easy-to-use syntax --DONE
-* Implement foreign methods using free functions -- WIP
+* to implement a wrapper to bind free functions to foreign function implementations -- DONE
-* Implement foreign classes -- WIP
+* and by far the biggest task: to bind classes to Wren foreign classes -- very WIP

-> Oh and by the way, I will place notes on the implementation in quote blocks.

 ## Building